Thermal power plant

 The 1,190MW Bukpyeong power plant is being developed within the Bukpyeong National Industrial Complex in Donghae City of Gangwon Province, South Korea.

-It will be the first base-load thermal power plant in the country upon completion, and will comprise two units of 595MW each.
+It will be the first base-load thermal power plant in the country upon completion and comprise two 595MW units.

-The project is being developed by STX Energy's subsidiary GS Donghae Electric Power. which was formerly known as STX Electric Power.
+The project is being developed by STX Energy’s subsidiary GS Donghae Electric Power, which was formerly known as STX Electric Power (STX EP).

-GS Donghae Electric Power is a joint venture (JV) between STX Energy (51%) and Korea East-West Power (49%).
+GS Donghae Electric Power is a joint venture (JV) between STX Energy (51%) and Korea East-West Power (EWP, 49%).

 Construction of the Bukpyeong coal-fired power plant started in December 2012, and the first 595MW unit began commercial operations on 8 March 2017.
 Network synchronisation and connection of the second unit was completed on 24 May 2017.

-Commercial operations are expected to begin following the completion of general test run and reliability test.
+Commercial operations are expected to begin following the completion of a general test run and reliability test.

 Bukpyeong TPP plant make-up